 Doctors may prescribe antiviral medicine for a very ill child or kids are at risk for more serious symptoms.
 The medicine can shorten the flu by 1–2 days.
 It works best if children start taking it within 48 hours of the start of the flu.
 If a doctor prescribes antiviral medicine for your child, ask about any possible side effects.
 Doctors won't prescribe antibiotics for the flu.
 Antibiotics work only against bacteria, not viruses.

-Some children are more likely to have problems when they get the flu, including:
+Some people are more likely to have problems when they get the flu, including:

 If they get the flu, their illness can be more serious.
 They can develop pneumonia or get even sicker from other kinds of infections (like bacterial infections).
 If this happens, many will need medical care in the hospital.
 So it's important for them not to be near anyone who has the flu or flu-like symptoms.